About Me And This Site

 I saw the temperature displayed on the old Utah Power and Light Building as we drove into the city along North Temple from the airport.
 If I remember right, it read 99º F. For a boy from Saskatchewan, Canada, that might as well have been 119º.

 I noticed right away I had a hard time breathing.
 No one had told me about the altitude.
-Or about the difficulty of moving around and breathing at the same time.
+Neither did they tell me about the difficulty of moving around and breathing at the same time.

-But I survived.
+I survived though.
 I survived bad coaching and being treated like a piece of meat.
 "Meat on the hoof."
 I read the book and then lived it.
 Even after all that, I've been a Utah football "fan"atic and season ticket holder for many decades.
-Because a lot of it was awesome.
+Why?
+Well, a lot of it was awesome.

 The coaching got a lot better my last couple years at Utah as did our team.
 I went from not being good enough to play to starting and then being elected by my teammates as one of four co-captains going into my senior year.